Boston Citgo sign: History

 The first sign, featuring the Cities Service green-and-white trefoil logo, was built in 1940.
 That sign was replaced with the trimark in 1965.
 Although there was, originally, a Cities Service station on the ground floor of the building, there is no associated Citgo gas station, so the sign is now a historical landmark.
 In 1979, Governor Edward J. King ordered the sign turned off as a symbol of energy conservation.

+Other petroleum companies raised similar high-visibility signs outside Fenway in the 1940s, including Socony Mobil and Gulf, but only the Cities Service sign proved to be long-lasting.

 Four years later, Citgo attempted to disassemble the weather-beaten sign and was surprised to be met with widespread public affection for the sign and protest at its threatened removal.
 The Boston Landmarks Commission ordered its disassembly postponed while the issue was debated.
 The sign was refurbished and relit by Citgo in 1983, an event that drew a cheering crowd of 1,000 fans of the sign, and has remained in operation ever since.

 In September 2006, Jerry McDermott, a Boston city councillor, proposed that the sign be removed in response to Venezuelan President Hugo Chávez's insults toward U.S. President George W. Bush.
 McDermott also suggested draping an American flag or Boston Red Sox banner over the sign until Chávez was out of office.

 In July 2016, the Boston Landmarks Commission voted to grant preliminary landmark status to the sign.
 The preliminary status prevented the sign from being removed from the building until the commission conducted a three-month study, to be followed by a vote on permanent landmark status in October 2016.

 In October 2016, The Boston Globe reported that local developer Related Beal purchased the building on which the sign sits as part of a $140 million, nine-building deal.
 Under former owner Boston University, Citgo paid a below market rate of $250,000 a year for the sign.
 Beal agreed on March 15, 2017, to retain the sign for "decades to come."
 On November 13, 2018, the Boston Landmarks Commission voted unanimously to designate the sign as an official Boston Landmark.
 That action was subsequently vetoed in late November by Mayor of Boston Marty Walsh.
 Walsh's veto was coincident with an agreement between Citgo and Beal on a lease that will allow the sign to remain in place for another 30 years.